Snickerdoodles (Gluten Free, Paleo + Vegan)

 When I questioned my Instagram followers on any holiday favorites they wanted to see made a bit healthier, @dianacooke requested healthified snickerdoodles.
 Diana, your wish is my command!

 These paleo and vegan snickerdoodles were a resounding success.
-The combination of almond and coconut flours created a soft and tender cookie, and the cream of tartar helped provide some of that classic snickerdoodle taste.
+The combination of almond and coconut flours created a soft and tender cookie, and the cream of tartar helped provide some of that classic Snickerdoodle taste.

 - Prep Time: 10 minutes